-Dental is not covered through Coordinated Care but it is a covered benefit through ProviderOne, which is a different card than your Coordinated Care Member ID Card.
-You would use the ProviderOne Member Services card when you go to the dentist.
+Dental is not covered through Coordinated Care but it is a covered benefit with your ProviderOne services card, which is a different card than your Coordinated Care Member ID Card.
+You would use the ProviderOne services card when you go to the dentist.

 We encourage you to see a doctor in our network, but you may choose to see an out-of-network provider.
 It will be up to that provider if they want to accept your insurance or not.
 Office visits and/or consultations from non-participating providers no longer need a prior authorization, but any procedure needed during the visit may need an authorization.
 It will be up to you and the provider to make sure to check and see if any authorizations will be needed during the time of your visit.

 Yes there is a way for you to get your refill early.
-You are allowed 1 vacation override a year, which allows us to give you an early month’s prescription.
+You are allowed 1 vacation override every 6 months for up to a ninety (90) day supply.

 There are 2 ways to look for a PCP.
 You can search our Find a Provider database.
 There you can choose to look for many different types of providers near you.
 Once you choose a doctor, you can log into your Member Account and change your PCP.
 The other option you have is calling Member Services at 1-877-644-4613 to assist you with looking for a PCP and then assigning that doctor to your account.

 - Vision is a covered benefit under Coordinated Care.
 For adults 21 and over, the exam is covered every 2 years.
 Children 20 and under, the exam is covered every year.